Island Unit Restoration Project

 Partners involved

-A wide range of individuals, organizations, tribes and government representatives were involved in the alternatives analysis phase of the project.
+A wide range of individuals, organizations, tribes and government representatives were involved in the alternatives analysis and preliminary design phases of the project.

 Project design